Robert Ridgway: The Washington years

 Upon his return to Washington, Ridgway illustrated and wrote for Baird and Thomas M. Brewer's History of North American Birds project.
 He formally joined the Smithsonian in 1874, under the supervision of curator George Brown Goode.
 In 1880 he received the job title of curator (variously, of ornithology or of the department of birds); he was titled Curator of Birds from 1886 until his death.
 Working with the institution's collection of approximately fifty thousand bird skins, Ridgway devoted himself to unraveling the taxonomic relationships among North American bird species.
 As well, he continued his field work to collect new specimens, making several trips to his home state of Illinois, Florida, other states of the U.S., and Costa Rica.
 The Smithsonian exchanged study skins with other museums, either by donation or loan, and provided material and publications to collectors such as José Castulo Zeledón of the Costa Rican National Museum in exchange for specimens.

 Ridgway was articulate and literate, and served as the Smithsonian's mouthpiece and representative for many years in the study of birds.
 He welcomed visits to the museum from colleagues and the general public alike, and would give tours.
 One of his responsibilities involved assembling public exhibits.
 In the interest of accessibility, he made books available for browsing and displayed examples of birds described in popular natural histories.
 As well, he showed birds from well-known poetry, species like the nightingale that are not found in North America.
 Returning the favor that Baird had paid him, he responded to letters from the public to identify birds and provided artist's materials to a painter in California.
 Nevertheless, friends and colleagues described him as almost painfully shy, and he generally shirked publicity and the limelight.

-Among Ridgway's colleagues at the Smithsonian were Pierre Louis Jouy, who provided an important collection of Asian birds in 1883.
+Among Ridgway's colleagues at the Smithsonian was Pierre Louis Jouy, who provided an important collection of Asian birds in 1883.
 Charles Wallace Richmond joined the institution in 1893 (at first, as a night watchman) and was soon tasked by Ridgway with writing reviews and other short pieces.
 During Samuel Pierpont Langley's tenure as Secretary, Ridgway assisted Langley's aviation research.
 He provided calculations of the wing loading and other aerodynamic characteristics of species like the wandering albatross, turkey vulture, and other soaring birds.